 Mill Creek Campground is located 14 miles southwest of Lake City, Colorado at 9,500 feet above sea level.
 Nestled along the Lake Fork of the Gunnison River, the campground offers a fishing access trail for anglers and river access (though boating is not recommended from this location).
 The campground is surrounded by the Redcloud Peak and Handies Peak Wilderness Study Areas with world class hiking opportunities just a short drive away, including trails to three 14,000-foot peaks.
 From the campground, licensed OHV's and high clearance 4-wheel-drive vehicles can access the legendary Alpine Loop Backcountry Byway; a rugged 65 mile road system that connects the towns of Lake City, Silverton, and Ouray through the spectacular mountain scenery of the San Juan Mountains.
 The campground is accessible June through September.

 Mill Creek Campground has 22 campsites suitable for tent camping and medium sized RV's.
 Each campsite is limited to eight people and two vehicles.
 Each campsite features a metal fire ring with a cooking grate, a picnic table, and a bear-proof food storage box.
 Mill Creek Campground has vault restrooms, hand pumps for potable water, and bear-proof trash dumpsters on site.
 No electric or hookups are available at Mill Creek Campground.
 Campground hosts are available from June through early September.

-All campsites at Mill Creek Campground are available FIRST COME, FIRST SERVE
+Thirteen campsites at Mill Creek Campground are RESERVABLE, the remaining nine sites available FIRST COME, FIRST SERVE

 Maintained gravel road to campground, beyond campground 4X4 recommended